cemsbr/docker/python/README.md

-Small Python 3.6.3 image with mypy
+Small Python 3.6.3 image with git and mypy